Holy Name Primary School, Forster is a Catholic school educating students from Kindergarten to Year 6.

 Students are provided with the opportunity to represent and compete at local, state, national and diocesan levels in swimming, cross country, athletics, netball, soccer, rugby league, hockey, tennis, touch football and cricket.
-The schools internal and external sporting program offers a wide range of sporting options and allows for special requirements and consideration for disadvantaged groups.
+The schools internal and external sporting programs offer a wide range of sporting options and allows for special requirements and consideration for disadvantaged groups.

 The school is well-equipped with modern facilities and state-of-the-art technology to maximise learning opportunities for all students.
 Access to SMART Boards, Smart TVs, iPads and laptops in every classroom, a contemporary well-resourced library and a learning support room and music room provide a stimulating and adaptable learning environment for students.

-Students of Holy Name Primary School, Forster, are encouraged to continue their Catholic education by attending St Clare's High School, Taree.
+Students of Holy Name Primary School, Forster are encouraged to continue their Catholic education for Years 7 to 12 by attending St Clare's High School, Taree.